Executive Search Seeks President for ICI

 - To function as the support staff to the Indiana Academy, a prestigious honorary society that provides recognition to Hoosier civic leaders who have demonstrated significant leadership across the state and support of private higher education.

-The current president, Dr. David Wantz, is retiring after more than 40 years of service in private higher education.
-Dr. Wantz’s tenure is marked by innovation and steady leadership during an international pandemic.
-Seeing a need to strengthen the leadership on campuses, his team created a leadership academy for both academic and professional staff members.
+Seeing a need to strengthen the leadership on campuses, the ICI team created a leadership academy for both academic and professional staff members.
 A thorough, web-based economic indicator now provides accurate data on the effect of Indiana’s private colleges on their communities and regions.
 ICI created a health insurance trust for member campuses to control rising healthcare costs.
 In its first year, members saved a million dollars that would have otherwise gone to insurance carriers and received only a four percent rate increase for the next year.
 In the same year, ICI developed a multi-employer retirement program that uses TIAA’s investment platform.
 The retirement plan gives members much-reduced fees and offloads many administrative and liability matters while giving campus employees excellent service and advice.

 In June 2020, in the midst of the pandemic the U.S. Department of Education delivered new Title IX regulations that were to take effect at the end of August.
 In a few short weeks, ICI developed and produced training on the new law to every campus.
 In addition, ICI created a pool of investigators and advisors that campuses could call on to help with their Title IX complaints.

 ICI enjoys a deep relationship with the Indiana Academy.
-Modeled after the French Academy (Académie Française) the Indiana Academy recognizes Hoosiers who have made a significant contribution to Indiana and to private higher education.
-It is the highest non-political honor in the state, the Sagamore being the the political recognition.
-The Indiana Academy is celebrating its 50th anniversary at a gala event in October 2021 where eight new members will be inducted.
-The Academy dedicates its ongoing support to Indiana’s future by underwriting the ICI Leadership Academy each year.
+Modeled after the French Academy (Académie Française), the Indiana Academy recognizes Hoosiers who have made a significant contribution to Indiana and to private higher education.
+It is the highest non-political honor in the state, the Sagamore being the political recognition.
+The Indiana Academy celebrated its 50th anniversary at a gala event in October 2021.
+The Academy dedicates its ongoing support to Indiana’s future by underwriting the ICI Leadership program each year.

 OPPORTUNITIES FOR THE NEXT PRESIDENT